openearth/eo-bathymetry-functions/README.md

 ## Deployment
 `make deploy`

+## Adding schedulers
+When adding a scheduler, add to the `job_configs` terraform variable in `./terraform/workspaces/defaults.tfvars`, where the key is the name of the scheduler.

 ### TODO
 - Client side encryption: We can encrypt the terraform state at client side to enhance security. when secrets are used in the `variables.tf`.
-- Scheduling: We need to schedule the cloud function using the cloud scheduler.
-We also want to easily add some queries to the scheduler.